 - Co-enroll in the Science & Engineering Scholars chemistry tutorial sections (CHEM 12171 sections 39 or 40),

 - Co-enroll in the CHEM 11171 lab (any section)

 - Take a reduced course load (4 courses + Moreau)

 - Meet your faculty mentor

 - Engage in workshops and community-building exercises

-- Your academic support continues with access to small study skills courses for Physics, Calculus II, and Organic Chemistry (if they are part of your curriculum).
+- Your academic support continues with access to special sections and study skills courses for Physics, Calculus II, and Organic Chemistry (if they are part of your curriculum).

 - Your faculty mentor will assist you in finding internships and opportunities in research labs near the end of your first academic year.